Skip to main content

 • Accepted globally through card networks like Mastercard and Visa.

-How and why are VCNs used in the travel business?
+How and why are virtual cards used in the travel business?

-VCN’s have been popular among corporate travel managers, travel management companies, and travel agencies since their development in 2000.
-In addition to reducing fraud, and improving reconciliation and data gathering, they allow the intermediary to become the merchant of record, providing a smoother settlement and payment flow for the customer,
+Virtual cards have been popular among corporate travel managers, travel management companies, and travel agencies since their development in the 2000s.
+In addition to reducing fraud, and improving reconciliation and data gathering, they allow the intermediary to become the merchant of record, providing a smoother settlement and payment flow for the customer.

-The nice thing about VCNs is their flexibility.
+The nice thing about virtual cards is their flexibility.
 They can be used for early payments, at the time of the reservation, or at check-out.
-Hotels are simply required to charge the unique VCN to process the transaction.
+Hotels are simply required to charge the unique virtual card number (VCN) to process the transaction.

 The controls allow businesses to set limits for each transaction amount.
 Businesses can also set the timing of the payment (at guest checkout, for example) to specific hotels or other vendors.
 In the payment instructions, the business manager simply specifies details like “room and tax only,” the number of nights for the guest stay, and any incidentals to be charged directly to the guest traveler.
 These controls are easy for businesses to use and safeguard against fraud.